zitec/SoundResetService/README.md

 Sound Reset Service
 =================

-A lightweight .NET console application that keep the music rolling using browsers.
+A lightweight .NET console application that keeps the music rolling using browsers.

 How does it work
 ----------------------